CAMeL-Lab/barec_analyzer/README.md

 ## Usage

-### Pre-processing
+### Preprocessing

 Preprocess raw text to different input variants.
-You **DO NOT** need this script if you want to train on BAREC corpus as we already provided these input variants for the full corpus.
+You **DO NOT** need this script if you want to train on the BAREC corpus as we already provide these input variants for the full corpus.

 ```sh
 python scripts/preprocess.py \